dogs playing in summer

 Summer's soaring temperatures may be a great excuse to hit the beach, but these temperatures also come with risks such as heatstroke, sunburn, and dehydration.
 Thankfully, there are many ways to keep your dog cool, healthy and happy.

-On hotter days, walk your dog early in the morning or later in the afternoon when the sun is not as intense.
-On these walks, be mindful to check the temperature of the pavement; if it is too hot for you to touch, it is too hot for their delicate paws.
+On hotter days, walk your dog early in the morning or late in the afternoon, when the sun is less intense.
+On these walks, be mindful to check the pavement temperature; if it is too hot for you to touch, it is too hot for their delicate paws.
 Walking your dog in grassy, shady areas will also help protect them.

 Not all dogs are meant for heat, so if a breed is prone to breathing issues, go at their pace.
 Similarly, if your dog is not used to strenuous activity, summer is not the best time to push their limits.

 Make sure that if you leave your dog at home, the temperature is at a breathable, cool level.
-They should be left with air conditioning or cooling mats for a particularly hot day.
+They should be left with air conditioning or cooling mats on particularly hot days.
 They will also need plenty of fresh, clean water to avoid dehydration.

 Water safety